Josiah Gorgas: Postbellum

 After the war, Gorgas purchased an interest in the Brierfield Furnace in Bibb County, near Ashby in Alabama, which had helped supply the Confederate Naval Ordnance Works in Selma.
 The other directors appointed him to manage the iron works and he moved his family to the furnace site.
 Due to high operating and management costs he was forced to lease the iron works after just a couple of years in operation.

 In 1870, Gorgas accepted a position as the 2nd vice chancellor of the newly established University of the South in Sewanee, Tennessee.
 His position there was marked by discord with the board of trustees and the stress of keeping the university financially afloat.
 A student residence hall built as part of the Sewanee Military Academy was later renamed "Gorgas Hall" in his honor.

 In 1878, Gorgas was elected 8th president of the University of Alabama.
 When he was forced to resign due to ill health, the trustees created the position of librarian for him, the position in which his wife was to succeed him.
 Upon his resignation as president, the university allowed the Gorgas family to move into the Pratt House, which also housed the campus post office and student hospital.
 The building had originally been the 1829 dining hall and later converted to a faculty residence in 1847.
 The building was dedicated as a memorial to the family in 1944, and became a museum now known as the Gorgas House upon the death of the last two surviving Gorgas children in 1953.

 Death and legacy

-Gorgas died at the age of 65 in Tuscaloosa in 1883, and was buried at Evergreen Cemetery.
+Gorgas died in 1883 in Tuscaloosa, Alabama at the age of 65, and was buried at Evergreen Cemetery.
+After his death, his widow Amelia succeeded him as the University of Alabama's librarian, serving for 23 years.
+The main university library is named the Amelia Gayle Gorgas Library in her honor.